Leonidas D. Marinelli: Early life and education

 Marinelli was born of Italian parents in Buenos Aires, Argentina, on November 28, 1906, eldest son of 6 children of bank owner Vincenzo Marinelli and Amelia Sammartino Marinelli.
 He was 11 when his father died of a heart attack.
 He then returned with his widowed mother and her children to the family seat in Agnone, Italy, where the Marinelli family established their bell foundry in the 12th century.
-Leonidas graduated the Volta Institute of Naples in October, 1925, with highest honors and a gold Queen Victoria coin.
+Leonidas graduated from the Volta Institute of Naples in October, 1925, with highest honors and a gold Queen Victoria coin.
 Two months after his nineteenth birthday, he emigrated to New York City and worked as a meter tester while studying at Cooper Union Night School of Electrical Engineering.
 In 1929, he was hired by Dr. Gioacchino Failla, former student of Marie Curie, to the biophysical laboratory at Memorial Cancer Hospital, New York City, known today as Memorial Sloan Kettering Cancer Center).
 A few months later, Leonidas measured the gamma ray intensities of radium, previously unquantified, in electrostatic units which were convertible to the x-ray roentgen unit.
 This made possible the comparison of xrays and gamma rays, later useful to evaluations of cancer therapies.
 By 1933, he coauthored his first publication with Failla, Edith Quimby, and John E. Rose.
 In 1935, he became Assistant Physicist.
 In 1938, he completed all course requirements for the PhD at Columbia University and had published 5 papers in radiological journals.